 Newport, RI, 02840

-Artistic treasures and more on display at Doris Duke mansion
+Artistic treasures and more on display at Doris Duke's mansion

 This magnificent museum was originally the oceanfront estate of Doris Duke—heiress, philanthropist, and art collector.
-Built in 1887 with its historic landscape designed by Frederick Law Olmstead’s firm, it remains as she left it with French furniture, European art, Chinese porcelains, and Flemish tapestries.
-An arboretum, formal and kitchen gardens frame the grounds.
-In 1958 and 1959 Duke began purchasing art and antiques for the house and combined these new pieces with family treasures.
-She lived there from May through November most years and continued to collect items for the house during wide-ranging travels.
-Upon her death in 1993, Doris bequeathed the estate to the Newport Restoration Foundation which opened the house and grounds to the public in 2000.
+Built in 1887 with its historic landscape designed by Frederick Law Olmstead’s firm, it remains as she left it with French furniture, European art, Chinese porcelains, and Flemish tapestries. .
+The expansive landscape features both formal and kitchen gardens as well as panoramic ocean views.
+In 1958 and 1959, Doris Duke began purchasing art and antiques for the house, combining these new pieces with family treasures.
+She lived there from May through November most years and continued to collect items for the house during her wide-ranging travels.
+Upon her death in 1993, Doris bequeathed the estate to the Newport Restoration Foundation, which opened the house and grounds to the public in 2000.

 John Brown House Museum

 One of America's grandest mansions when completed in 1788, the house at 52 Power Street was home first to John Brown, a businessman, patriot, politician, China trade pioneer, and slave trader who participated in the debates and practices that shaped the new nation.
 Group, school, and special tours are available by appointment when you decide to visit this Rhode Island museum on your next vacation or getaway. .